← The archive Dispatch

 Meet the Baubiber — nature's most relentless builder

 It’s called Baubiber, a mashup of “Bau” (German for construction) and “Biber” (beaver, nature’s most relentless builder).
-It’s a side project.
-Not a company, not a startup with a pitch deck and a funding round.
-Something I’m building because the problem is real and I think technology can help.
+It’s a side project, not a company with a pitch deck and a funding round, something I’m building because the problem is real and I think tech can actually help here.

 The idea is simple: make finding a construction professional as easy as calling an Uber.
 Instead of matching drivers to riders, you’re matching renovation projects to the right professionals, based on skills, location, availability, past work.